vespene-io/_old_vespene/docs/source/security.rst

 Vespene was intentionally NOT designed for multi-tenancy between potentially competing organizations.

-Instead install a seperate isolated Vespene for each organization.
+Instead install a separate isolated Vespene for each organization.

 While this is technically possible to do, it would be a huge time-suck and bloat the code in ways we'd rather not deal with it, and would likely not be something 99% of users would use.
-Instead, deploy a seperate Vespene cluster for each tenant if you want to accomplish that level of organizational isolation.
+Instead, deploy a separate Vespene cluster for each tenant if you want to accomplish that level of organizational isolation.

 Secret Encryption and the Database
 ----------------------------------

-As mentioned earlier, the default configuration for Vespene uses symetric encryption to keep from storing SSH keys, unlock passwords, and SCM logins in raw plaintext.
+As mentioned earlier, the default configuration for Vespene uses symmetric encryption to keep from storing SSH keys, unlock passwords, and SCM logins in raw plaintext.
 The key to unlock these passwords is in /etc/vespene/settings.d/secrets.py and must be available on all machines in the cluster.